Skip to main content

 Available modes:

-• auto — SDK automatically selects the best experience
+• auto — Recommended.
+SDK automatically selects the best experience.
+Tries popup first and falls back to modal if popups are blocked.

-• popup — Opens in a popup window (desktop)
+• popup — Opens PayPal in a popup window.
+May be blocked by popup blockers.

-• redirect — Full page redirect to PayPal
+• redirect — Full page redirect to PayPal.
+Recommended for mobile devices.
+Requires a return/cancel URL.

 Default: auto